Beagle VS Pembroke Welsh Corgi

 Living Situation

-For apartment dwellers, the Beagle rates 3/5 for apartment friendliness while the Pembroke Welsh Corgi scores 4/5.
-Exercise requirements are 3/5 for the Beagle and 3/5 for the Pembroke Welsh Corgi.
-Both breeds thrive with owners who can commit to daily physical activity and mental stimulation.
+Apartment friendliness: Beagle 3/5, Pembroke Welsh Corgi 4/5.
+Exercise requirements: 4/5 vs. 4/5.
+Both breeds thrive with owners who commit to daily physical activity and mental stimulation.

 The Verdict